Remodelling Education for Sustainable Teaching and Learning

 Education in the 21st century has taken a new dimension with emphasis on modernization and technology.
 Over the last few years, the Government of Ghana has aimed to improve education sector performance through its education reform programmes to strengthen service delivery and ensure that well-intentioned policy goals translate into improved learning outcomes and future workforce development.
 Improving access and quality of education in the face of the COVID-19 pandemic has made these eﬀorts more challenging.
 The Ministry of Education has therefore aimed to identify ways to ensure education targets are achievable and sustainable through innovations and eﬀective quality control systems for better planning, accountability, teaching, and learning.

-The Evidence Summit, which forms part of the National Education Week (NEW), will be held on September 29, 2021.
-The event will bring together policymakers, researchers, and practitioners to a) share rigorous evidence that has been collected about innovative approaches to improving access to STEM education and use of digital technology in learning, in Ghana and internationally; and b) identify ways to build resilience in the education system for quality education delivery.
+The Evidence Summit, which forms part of the National Education Week (NEW), was held on September 29, 2021.
+The event brought together policymakers, researchers, and practitioners to a) share rigorous evidence that has been collected about innovative approaches to improving access to STEM education and use of digital technology in learning, in Ghana and internationally; and b) identify ways to build resilience in the education system for quality education delivery.

 Information about the previous Education Week in 2019 is available here.